ofajs/ofa-v4-docs/docs/en/docs/get-started/index.md

 require("ofa.js"); // cmd
 ```

-### Usage
+### Use

-After referencing the resource, ofa.js will set a `$` property on the global scope.
-All the functionalities will be available on `$`.
-The following tutorials will explain its usage in detail.
+After referencing the resource, ofa.js will set a `$` property on the global scope, and all functionalities are accessed through `$`.
+Its usage will be explained in detail in the following tutorials.

-Under normal circumstances, we recommend using the direct reference method to add ofa.js, while the use of npm is used to be compatible with frameworks like React and Vue.
+Usually, we recommend using the direct injection method to add ofa.js, while the npm method is used for compatibility with frameworks such as React and Vue.